 Well-crafted visuals can be a great support for different groups to participate and follow.
 The role of the visuals curator/designer is to support full engagement with the aid of graphic tools.
 This might coincide with the work of a graphic recorder and/or might be more focused on preparing virtual whiteboards, curating collections of snapshots from the various locations, and so on.

-This role’s task is to pay particular attention to the connection between the different cohorts.
+This role’s task is to pay particular attention to the connection between the different cohorts throughout your hybrid events.
 It may be partially filled by elements of the design itself, or there might be a person tasked with putting extra attention to this element.
 Though this might seem like an optional role, the bridge-builder can be vital in creating a successful hybrid event.

 A time-keeping role is essential for every meeting, hybrid or not.
-That said, because different groups will be in such different settings and probably, at least part of the time, doing different activities, a time-keeping role is essential to ensure everyone stays on track.
+That said, because different groups at your hybrid events will be in such different settings and probably, at least part of the time, doing different activities, a time-keeping role is essential to ensure everyone stays on track.

 Facilitators love to mix and match different types of activities to create an engaging flow.
-Below find some practical tips on how to adapt different types of activities to hybrid settings, including plenary sessions, small-group work, individual work and a special new extra hybrid-only category: activities bridging the virtual and in-person worlds.
+Below, you’ll find some practical tips on how to adapt different types of activities for a hybrid event, including plenary sessions, small-group work, individual work and a special new extra hybrid-only category: activities bridging the virtual and in-person worlds.

 When everyone is working together at the same time, the challenge is holding everyone’s attention and keeping the event cohesive.
 Excellent audio and video are key here, as you want to make sure participants and speakers can see and, even more importantly, hear one another wherever they are.